PX4/PX4-user_guide/en/config/level_horizon_calibration.md

 ## Verification

-After the orientation is set and level-horizon calibration is complete, check in the flight view that the heading in the compass shows a value around 0 when you point the vehicle towards north and that the horizon is level (blue on top and green on bottom).
+Check that the artificial horizon displayed in the flight view has the indicator in the middle when the vehicle is placed on a level surface.

 ## Further Information